 Students are eligible for the scholarships if they have been bullied or physically attacked in a public school.
-Statewide, roughly 10 percent of students participate in one of Florida's private educational choice options (including the Florida Tax Credit Scholarship Program, the Family Empowerment Scholarship for Education Options Program, and the Family Empowerment Scholarship for Students with Unique Disabilities).
-The average scholarship size is about \$7,800, which is about 72 percent of the average expenditure per student at Florida's district schools.
+Statewide, roughly 10 percent of students participate in one of Florida's private educational choice options (including the Florida Tax-Credit Scholarship Program, the Family Empowerment Scholarships (Educational Opportunity Voucher) Program, and the Family Empowerment Scholarship (Unique Abilities ESA) Program).
+The average scholarship size is about \$7,300, which is about 66 percent of the average expenditure per student at Florida's district schools.
 Tax credits are worth 100% of the value of the contributions to scholarship organizations, but credits are only against the vehicle sales tax and are capped at \$105.

-In order to expand access to educational choice, Florida policymakers have created the publicly funded Family Empowerment Scholarship for Educational Options Program to serve students who were on the scholarship waitlist.
+In order to expand access to educational choice, Florida policymakers have created the publicly funded Family Empowerment Scholarships Program to serve students who were on the scholarship waitlist.